 The NAPF is governed by a Board.
-Reporting to the Board is an Investment Council and a Retirement Policy Council
+Reporting to the Board is a Defined Benefit and a Defined Contribution Council

 The Councils are the NAPF's main policy-making bodies and work closely with the NAPF executive.
 Each Council has a number of working groups or sub-committees, which contribute to the detail of NAPF's policy and lobbying work.

 Details of current Board and Council members can be found in Who's who at NAPF.